ConfettiFX/The-Forge/README.md

 # macOS Requirements:

-1. macOS 10.13.3 Beta (17D34a)
+1. macOS: 10.13.3 Beta (17D39a)

-2. XCode Version 9.2 (9C40b)
+2. XCode: Version 9.2 (9C40b)

 3. The Forge is currently tested on
 * iMac with AMD RADEON 560 (Part No. MNDY2xx/A)
 * iMac with AMD RADEON 580 (Part No. MNED2xx/A)

-We are occasionally testing on Intel GPU based MacBooks but we are running into what we believe driver problems.
+We are occasionally testing on Intel GPU based MacBooks but we are running into -what we believe- driver problems.
 We are going to address those challenges in the future.
 In the moment we do not have access to an iMac Pro or Mac Pro.
 We can test those either with Team Viewer access or by getting them into the office and integrating them into our build system.
 We will not test any Hackintosh configuration.
 We will get better with testing :-)